Dre Campbell Farm

 8 Natural Ways to Get Rid of Rosemary Beetle

-Have you noticed those metallic green and purple beetles munching away at your rosemary bush?
+Have you noticed those metallic green and purple beetles munching on your rosemary bush?
 Those are likely rosemary beetles.
 While they won’t kill your rosemary, their feeding can damage new growth.

-Before you reach for harsh chemicals, give some natural pest control methods a try.
-You’ll be able to get rid of these pests and protect your plant using simple, organic techniques.
+Before you reach for harsh chemicals, try some natural pest control methods.
+These simple, organic techniques will help you get rid of these pests and protect your plants.

 Best of all, you won’t have to worry about toxic residue on an herb you may use in cooking.